nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_mb02md.md

 ## Description

 <p>To solve the Total Least Squares (TLS) problem using a Singular Value Decomposition (SVD) approach.
 The TLS problem assumes an overdetermined set of linear equations AX = B, where both the data matrix A as well as the observation matrix B are inaccurate.
 The routine also solves determined and underdetermined sets of equations by computing the minimum norm solution.
 It is assumed that all preprocessing measures (scaling, coordinate transformations, whitening, ... ) of the data have been performed in advance.</p>

+## Bibliography

+http://slicot.org/objects/software/shared/doc/MB02MD.html

-Used function(s)
+## Used function(s)

 MB02MD

-Bibliography

-http://slicot.org/objects/software/shared/doc/MB02MD.html

 ## Example